 Georgina Turner is a school teacher now living near Ely — but she has visited Hunstanton all her life and her parents still live there.
 She is a founder member of the campaign and set up the online petition.

 Peter Risebrow is a lifelong railwayman who held many operational and commercial managerial roles, including Traffic Manager at King’s Lynn.
-He retired a few years ago from Eurostar.
-He is currently an advisor with the WisbechRail Consultative Group and a member of the Hereward Community Rail Partnership.
+He retired a few years ago from Eurostar and is currently an advisor with the WisbechRail Consultative Group.

 Andrew Murray has lived in Hunstanton since 1998 but already knew and loved the area before he moved here.
 He is presently an elected member of the Hunstanton Town Council, Chairman of the Hunstanton and District Civic Society and assists with the Heritage Centre.